Tips and Traps When Negotiating Real Estate: Be Informed

 Many people, figuring this only applies to a termite report and clearance for which they have to pay anyway, would sign.
 However, in some areas today there are additional requirements now being made by the lender, insurer, or the state.
 For example, some states may soon require that an earthquake, hurricane, or cyclone report be issued and that a clearance showing the house is protected from these be given prior to sale.
 The costs here can be extremely high, perhaps in the range of $20,000 per house or more.
 If you sign, you could be committed to making the corrections.

-READ: Tips and Traps When Negotiating Real Estate: Go Directly to the Buyer/Seller
+READ: Tips and Traps When Negotiating Real Estate: Should You Go For a Better Price or Better Terms?

 Or perhaps the lender may require a special report on flooding because you are in a flood plain, as well as a clearance showing that certain expensive retrofitting steps have been taken to protect your home.
 Or a fire insurance company may require a report on roofs in your area because of an extreme fire hazard where your property is located.
 The insurer may also insist on a clearance saying that your roof is of fireproof materials before issuing insurance.
 (Replacing an old wood shingle roof with fireproof shingles or tiles can easily cost $15,000 or more.)